joshhhyy/TicTacToe/README.md

  - Detects whether a draw game has occurred and correctly doesn't allocate a win to either player
  - Clearly displays who the winner is (If there even is one)
  - Simplistic design
+ - Detects whether a player has won 3 games in a row
  - Ability to reset the grid once a game has been completed.
 Resetting the game involves :
     - Wiping player tokens off the grid
     - Removing the logged players moves from previous game